Aeronbroker/Aeron/docker/develop-standalone/readme.txt

 How to use me?
 #######################################

-1) Run "docker build -t fiware/iotbroker:standalone-dev ."
+1) Run "docker build --no-cache=true -t fiware/iotbroker:standalone-dev ."